AtherionX/AtherionX/apidocs.md

 ## Support and Documentation

-For more examples, advanced configurations, and additional endpoints, please refer to the [official AtherionX documentation]([https://docs.atherionx.network](https://github.com/AtherionX/AtherionX/)) or contact support if you have any questions.
+For more examples, advanced configurations, and additional endpoints, please refer to the [official SatNodeX documentation]([[https://github.com/SatNodeX/SatNodeX/](https://github.com/SatNodeX/SatNodeX/)](https://github.com/SatNodeX/SatNodeX/)) or contact support if you have any questions.
 ```